takuya/php-imagick-cmd-wrapper/README.md

 Before Use, You should know that OPTIONS Ordering is VERY IMPORTANT.

-Because the `convert` command is Very NAIVE for option order.
+The `convert` command is Very NAIVE for option order.

 We must care about Arguments Ordering.